 By using a Seattle executive search firm, the company does not only decrease the odds of making a wrong choice, but they can also focus on more important internal and external issues.
 Some companies may even use executive search firms to hire from their competitors indirectly, which they wouldn’t be able to do otherwise.

-Be it a small or a large organization, using an executive search firm can reap positive results for both.
+Be it a small or a large organization, using a Seattle executive search firm can reap positive results for both.
 If you’re planning to use an executive search firm, make sure you select the one that has experience in placing candidates in similar positions and contacts in the industry you’re operating in.

 Cowen Partners is a national executive search and consulting firm.
 Our clients are both small and large, publicly-traded, private, and non-profit organizations.
 Clients are typically $50 million to multi-billion dollar revenue Fortune 100 companies or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite and include director and manager-level leadership roles.

 Cowen Partners Executive Search has deep expertise in the following areas: accounting and finance, IPO preparation, SEC reporting, corporate tax, financial institutions (banks and credit unions), enterprise software sales including technology, SaaS, and managed services, and rapid growth private equity/venture capital-backed deals.